hageyahhoo/Agile2020/Agile2020.md

 | Week 9  | Guided to start regular meetings with developers and QAs         |
 | Week 10 | Started solving problems by developers step by step              |

-When I had been managing impacts, I utilized `3 KPIs`; Sales, Profit, and Employee Satisfaction.
-When I had worked at Rakuten, one of senior executives and my supervisor had taught me that every business can measure with this 3 KPIs.
+When I had been managing impacts, I utilized "3 KPIs"; Sales, Profit, and Employee Satisfaction.
+When I had worked at Rakuten, one of senior executives and my supervisor had taught me that every business can measure with these 3 KPIs.
 After that, I have been utilizing it for all activities.

 Here are examples.
 I chose all activities as SET for improving Sales and Profit.
 I implemented test scripts for reducing MTTR, not only for expanding Test Automation.
 Additionally, I picked up actions that could affect Employee Satisfaction.
 For decision makers, I focused on discovering and verbalizing their anxieties, and providing quantitative information.
 For Developers and QAs, I tried to stimulate appetites for learning.